Baccarat (company): 2011–present

+In October 2021, Baccarat debuted the 180th anniversary version of its Harcourt glass at Paris Fashion Week 2022 with designs by Yoshiki, Imane Ayissi, Charles de Vilmorin and others.
+The company has also participated in the Cow Parade in New York City which benefitted the charitable organisation God’s Love We Deliver.

+In May 2023, Adam Banfield was appointed President & CEO of Baccarat's North America Operations.

+In June 2023, Baccarat participated in the 76th Tony Awards creating the Baccarat Speakeasy in collaboration with Zacapa.

+Greek tennis player Maria Sakkari and Italian tennis player Jannik Sinner participated in Baccarat’s inaugural Petit Slam at the Baccarat Hotel New York in August 2023.

+In November 2023, Baccarat collaborated with American fashion designer Thom Browne.

+2024 Pegasus World Cup Turf Invitational was presented by Baccarat at Gulfstream Park.

 Controversies

 World War II

-In 1940, The Baccarat factory was occupied by German troops, all Baccarat employees were expelled, and German troops transformed the factory into a P.O.W. transit camp which held 20,000 French prisoners.
+In 1940, The Baccarat factory was occupied by German troops, all Baccarat employees were expelled, and German troops transformed the factory into a POW transit camp which held 20,000 French prisoners.

 Discrimination

 In a 1999 lawsuit, a jury found that Baccarat, Inc. discriminated against a Spanish-speaking worker.

 In a 2017 lawsuit, Lawrence Young brought a civil rights action against Baccarat.
 Young asserted claims under the Americans With Disabilities Act (“ADA”), New York State and New York City Human Rights Law (“NYCHRL”) against Baccarat.

 In 2020, Baccarat, Inc was forced to pay $100,000 to settle an EEOC Lawsuit for Race, Sexual Orientation and Disability Harassment.
 The EEOC had charged Baccarat with harassing a sales consultant at its Manhattan store based on race, sexual orientation, and disability.

 Complaints

 On 16 May 1991, the People of the State of California filed a complaint against Baccarat, Inc. for Civil Penalties and Injunctive relief.
 The complaint alleged that through the sale of leaded crystal decanters to consumers in California, Baccarat violated provisions of the Safe Drinking Water and Toxic Enforcement Act of 1986 for Civil Penalties and Injunctive relief.
 The complaint alleged that through the sale of leaded crystal decanters to consumers in California, Baccarat violated provisions of the Safe Drinking Water and Toxic Enforcement Act of 1986.

 In May 2019, the Baccarat crystal factory had to pay 13,000 euros to 30 employees who were victims of asbestos exposure.
 In September 2019, the Baccarat crystal factory was found to be at fault for the death of a worker who died of cancer due to asbestos.
 In September 2020, the prejudice of anxiety was recognised for 264 former employees of the Baccarat crystal factory exposed to asbestos and they were awarded 9,000 euros each.

 In 2021, Baccarat engaged in a trademark dispute with artist Kalliope Amorphous, which resulted in a social media controversy.